 While the Jeep has been made to work well off-road, there are a few other things about it which make on-road driving a bit unenjoyable.
 For example, the Jeep has solid axles rather than independent suspension so when we hit a bump, we really feel it.
 The brakes tend to squeak when they are cold but as told by many other Jeep owners, “It’s a Jeep thing”.
 The speakers in the Jeep are also pretty bad and would need to be upgraded for any audiophile.

 The Jeep Wrangler is the perfect vehicle for us.
 We can go anywhere and do anything we want to with it.
 Although we have our dislikes, the only thing we can’t fix using aftermarket parts is the gas mileage – which we can live with.
 We’ve embraced the saying “It’s a Jeep thing.”
 It’s one of those vehicles that makes you look for the road less traveled.

-If you want to tow a Jeep?
-Read our post on How to Flat Tow a Jeep Wrangler.
+Want to tow a Jeep?
+Read How to Flat Tow a Jeep Wrangler.